ryan258/mern-stack-blog/README.md

 - Create a [MongoDB Cluster](https://cloud.mongodb.com/)
 - Connect your application by creating a .env file and copy/pasting the URI into it to make the connection

+To run dev server use the command: nodemon server.js

 After setting up your first Model/Route go to Atlas and 'Create Database' in this case:

 - Database Name: mern_blog